rauf-dev/jtwenty/README.md

 ### 2. Landing Page
 - Shows cards of existing albums.
+- If no albums exist, shows text with animation to create album.
 - Each Card is clickable to go to particular view album page.
 - Each card consists of only the album cover image.
   - Name of album is overlayed onto cover image using cloudinary text transformation.
   - Count of images inside album is overlayed using css properties

 ### 3. View Album Page
 - Shows all images inside album in a beuatiful masonry layout (resize window to see the magic).